+A Benicar lawsuit may be an option for patients who took the medication and experienced debilitating and severe gastrointestinal issues and other complications.
 Benicar is a blood pressure medication sold by Daiichi Sankyo and Forest Laboratories.
 The drug is a member of a class of medications known as angiotensin II receptor blockers, or ARBs.
-While the drug is effective in lowering blood pressure for many patients, others have experienced debilitating and severe gastrointestinal issues and other complications after taking the drug.
-Affected patients have filed a Benicar lawsuit alleging that the manufacturer failed to warn them of the medication’s severe side effects.
+While the drug is effective in lowering blood pressure for many patients, some patients claim to have experienced serious complications, including sprue-like enteropathy.
+Affected patients and their families may be eligible for compensation with the help of a dangerous drug attorney.

 For more information, contact Attorney Group today.
 We can answer your questions and help you determine whether you have a claim against the drug maker.
 You could be eligible to recover damages for your condition.
 If you have a case, we can connect you with an affiliated attorney who can file a Benicar lawsuit on your behalf.

 You may have seen Benicar lawsuit commercial on television and wondered whether you or a loved one have been affected by Benicar and, if so, whether you are eligible to pursue a claim against the manufacturer or others.
 The purpose of this article is to provide you with additional information so that you have a better understanding of your options.

 Benicar is the brand name for a medication generically known as olmesartan medoxomil.
 While many patients use this type of medication to keep their blood pressure under control, it can also prevent kidney problems, strokes and heart attacks.
 Benicar is able to lower blood pressure and help with other medical problems because it contains a specific medical agent that is supposed to block angiotensin II, according to Daiichi Sankyo, Inc., the manufacturer of Benicar.